 Daniel Tiger or Bluey you can watch in a day, and if you can’t get out due to the cold weather and nap schedules, the options of things to do feel so limited.

 Luckily some clever and creative parents have come up with plenty of easy ideas for the rest of us!

 These activities use very basic supplies, are easy to set up, and create minimal mess.
 And your little one will love them!
-Even older kids can join in the fun for most of these.
+And older kids can join in the fun too.